coding-horror/basic-computer-games/README.md

 > 📢 Note that in March 2022 we removed Pascal / Object Pascal and replaced it with Rust as we couldn’t determine if Pascal is effectively memory safe.
 We’ve also added Lua, as it made the top 20 in TIOBE (as of 2022) and it is both memory safe and a scripting language.
 The Pascal ports were moved to the alternate languages folder.

+> ⚠️ Please note that we have decided, as a project, that we **do not want any IDE-specific or build-specific files in the repository.** Please refrain from committing any files to the repository that only exist to work with a specific IDE or a specific build system.

 ### Alternate Languages

 If you wish to port one of the programs to a language not in our list – that is, a language which is either not memory safe, or not a general purpose scripting language, you can do so via the `00_Alternate_Languages` folder.
 Place your port in the appropriate game subfolder, in a subfolder named for the language.
 Please note that these ports are appreciated, but they will not count toward the donation total at the end of the project.